 Sweet Corn Pudding is a tasty Vietnamese dessert soup with sweetness, juiciness and crispness from corn.
 It is usually served with creamy coconut sauce and can be eaten either warm or cold.
 This dessert is naturally vegan, gluten-free and dairy-free.

-Besides using corn in savory dishes (such as this sautéed corn and chicken corn soup), Viet cooks also use it in dessert.
+Besides using corn in savory dishes (such as this grilled corn, sautéed corn and chicken corn soup), Viet cooks also use it in dessert.
 This corn pudding is a type of chè, Vietnamese sweet dessert soup, that can be found in many regions in Vietnam.
 There are several variations of this pudding depending on the region, and I’m sharing recipes for two variations of Vietnamese sweet corn pudding today.

 If you ask someone from the North of Vietnam, they will tell you this dessert is called “chè ngô“.
 Someone from the South will call it “chè bắp“.
 The version in the North (variation #1) often uses whole corn kernels while the traditional Southern version (variation #2) uses shaved corn kernels and adds sticky rice (gạo nếp).